 It would make for a perfect world if your cat did not scratch up all your furniture or your dog would not bark at all hours of the night.
 But as you know, we do not live in a perfect world.
 If you have pets in your home you should already realize that this is their normal behavior.
 They are simply doing what comes natural to them.
 With consistent training their behavior can be modified.

 If your husband, wife or children just talked too much, would it be acceptable to have their vocal cords cut?
-No matter how much we would like to do this sometimes, it is just not the way the world works.
+No matter how much we would like to do this sometimes, it is just not the way a civilized world works.

 I will not deny that I am opposed to either procedure unless absolutely necessary for medical reasons.
-It’s hard to assess pain in cats and dogs.
-So we can only assume there is a great deal of pain having either surgical procedure based on our knowledge of pain after surgery.
+It’s hard to assess pain in cats and dogs, but we can surely assume there is a great deal of pain having either surgical procedure based on our knowledge of pain after surgery.